 Joining metal to metal is a common phenomenon.
 Design engineers have been joining metal to metal for years.
 There are several factors engineers consider when joining metals:

 When it comes to permanent joints, engineers have traditionally relied on two choices: rivets or welding.
-But today, there is a third proven choice that offers several advantages over traditional fastening methods: Adhesives.
+But today, there is a third proven choice that offers several advantages over traditional fastening methods: Adhesives

 Sometimes referred to as “metal to metal glue”, adhesives are a way to chemically join two surfaces.
-Like rivets or welding, Plexus adhesives provide a permanent way to bond metal to metal.
+Like rivets or welding, Plexus metal to metal adhesives provide a permanent way to bond metal to metal.
 In fact, there are many occasions when a Plexus adhesive will prove to be a stronger joint than rivets or welding.

 However, strength isn’t the only consideration.
 Engineers must still factor: how long the joint lasts, how long joint takes to assemble, and how much the joint costs when completing their design.
 Plexus adhesives, sometimes referred to as metal to metal glue, have advantages across many of these factors: